Marin-Weigel/Roon-Web-Display/README.md

 # Roon-Web-Display
-Custom html for either portrait or landscape presentation.
+Custom html only for screens with 1920 x 1080 in portrait or landscape orientation.

-Download the .js for either orientation.
+Download the .js file for either orientation.

 It changes the default progress time bar color.

-Additionally download the .html from the respective branch to match the orientation you desire.
+Additionally download the .html file from the respective branch to match the orientation you desire.